COVIDSchoolDataHub/StateAssmtDataRepository/Version 1.1/state code/Hawaii/README.md

 ### Files to Download
 - From the drive, download the Original Data - Version 1.1 Folder
-- From github, download the files named "Hawaii2013_2014" and "Hawaii_DataRequestCleaning_AllYears.do"
+- From github, download the files named "Hawaii2013_2014" (with the nces_school do-file, only used for 2013 and 2014) and "Hawaii_DataRequestCleaning_AllYears.do"

 ### Directories
 Set directories at the top of the do file: